 Photographed by Mitch Braff in February of 2002

 In the spring of 1943, rumors of a full-scale 'liquidation' circulated.
 Joe and the other partisan commanders decided it was time to act.
 Disguised as Nazis, they attacked German soldiers as they entered the ghetto.
-Joe remembers how men from his unit threw a Molotov cocktail into a tank, destroying it and killing several Germans.
+Joe remembered how men from his unit threw a Molotov cocktail into a tank, destroying it and killing several Germans.
 Joe eventually escaped from the ghetto through the sewer system, emerging in the Gentile quarter.
 Hiding his identity with a Christian alias, Joe made contact with his old POW comrades and joined the AK.
 For a while, he worked as a member of the Polish underground, raiding a German train depot and aiding in the assassination of a prominent SS official.
-In late 1944 he was remobilized with the Polish army.
+In late 1944, he was remobilized with the Polish Army.

-When Germany surrendered, Joe was working as the commander of a camp of German POWS.
+When Germany surrendered, Joe was working as the commander of a camp of German POWs.
 After the war Joe went to work for the Irgun (Jewish paramilitary group in mandate Palestine) under the command of Menachem Begin, traveling between Belgium and Israel as an arms dealer.

 In the late 1940s, Joe and his wife immigrated to the United States, settling in New York.
 Joe passed away in March 2003.